WolframResearch/codeformatter/docs/philosophy.md

 Inserting (*Else*) into If statements is not formatting, it is something else.

-Converting And[a, b] into a && b (or other way) now involves output and precedence and parentheses.
+Converting And[a, b] into a && b (or vice versa) now involves output and precedence and parentheses.

 Using CodeFormatter to insert \[LeftDoubleBracket] \[RightDoubleBracket] characters or \[Rule] character is not formatting, it is something else.

 Breaking up CompoundExpression[] at top-level is not formatting, it is something else, changes semantics.

+Formatting is a function concrete -> concrete PrettyPrinting is a function expr -> concrete